aminoa/auto-daily-screener/README.md

 pyinstaller ads.py

 The build should be found in the 'dist' folder that was just created.
-Place your chromedriver there.
+Place your chromedriver and credentials.json file there.

 Also you can probably use other browsers if you want and compile this to different platforms.